kigiri/dom-js/pimp-my-style/pimp-my-style.en.md

 For now, it's only a lonely, basic and sad element ; let's pimp it up!

 On each click on the page, a function `pimp` is triggered.
-Write the body of that function so that the button class is altered:
+Write the body of that function so that the button's class is altered:

 - Add in order the next class of the `styles` array
 - When the end of the array is reached, remove backwards each class